miladkazemi-com/miladkazemi-com/README.md

 # 💫 About Me:
+Hello, I am Software Engineer with a passion for Science and Human behavior.<br>
+ I am interested in, write about, and develop (open source) software solutions using JavaScript, TypeScript, ReactJS, NodeJS and Php.
-Hello, I am Software Engineer with a passion for Science and Human behavior.<br>🔭 I’m currently working on Mediana<br>💬 Ask me about everything, shoot me an email or Linkedin
+<br>🔭 I’m currently working on Mediana<br>💬 Ask me about everything, shoot me an email or Linkedin

 ## 🌐 Socials: